layile23/layile23/README.md

 - 👋 Hi, I’m @layile23.
 My name is Ileana, but I prefer to be called Ile.
 - 👀 I’m interested in learning about math, computer science, etc...
+And also, I love to talk about music, philosophy, politics or whatever.
 - 🌱 I’m currently learning git, github, phyton, etc...
 Also I´m studying for a master's degree.
 - 💞️ I’m not looking to collaborate on anythhing, I´m learning now.
 If you can help me, go ahead!
 - 📫 If you want to talk with me, please send me a mail on ileana2312@ciencias.unam.mx